ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/emergency.md

 #### AS.S.15

-Coordinate, work with and/or provide leadership (clinical and operational) as appropriate to multidisciplinary and/or inter-professional teams encompassing emergency services (police, fire brigade, ambulance), retrieval services, emergency department staff members, inpatient services and community members.
+Coordinate, work with and/or provide leadership (clinical and operational) as appropriate to multidisciplinary and/or inter-professional teams encompassing emergency services (police, fire brigade, ambulance), retrieval services, emergency department staff members, inpatient services and community members

 #### AS.S.16